sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 - subscribe to the victorious and beautiful dharma of the Aryas,
 - are confident in their self-worth and contribution to high civilization,
 - **reject victimhood & quota ideology** of the dasyus,
+- like trans-generational refinement,
-- are pro-dvija-s and like trans-generational refinement, even as good dvija-s are pro-sat-shUdra-s,
+- are pro-dvija-s even as good dvija-s are pro-sat-shUdra-s,
 - and (far from forcing dvija-s to lose their saMskAra-s and aptitude)
   perhaps want to **ennoble** themselves to being de-jure (rather than just de-facto) vaishya-s .